Displee/rs-cache-library/README.md

 		- File (data)

 The containers can contain multiple containers which makes you able to store a great amount of data.
-A file contains useful data like the properties of a certain in-game item, object, image or even model.
+A file contains useful data like the properties of a certain game item, object, image or even 3D model.
-The application is able to read this data, and write manipulated read data to the cache.
+This application is able to read this data, and write manipulated data back to the cache.

 ###Features:
 - XTEA (en/de)cryption.